Available for the following Plan types:

 - Particularly interested in a piece of content

 - Preparing to take action on a piece of content (for example, perhaps they’re copying and pasting a product name to comparison shop elsewhere)

 To identify these sessions, build a search using the “Highlighted” event filter.

 You can also track page highlight trends using metrics and dashboards.
 For example, this Dimensionality Card shows us which Product Names are highlighted most frequently on an ecommerce site.

 Need a refresher on how to build metrics and dashboards?
-Check out our enablement course at learn.fullstory.com!
+Explore our enablement courses at learn.fullstory.com!